Quinn Early: San Diego Chargers (1988–1990)

-Early was selected by the San Diego Chargers in the third round of the 1988 NFL draft, the 11th wide receiver to be drafted (and the second wide receiver selected by the Chargers behind first-round selection Anthony Miller of Tennessee.
+Early was selected 60th overall by the San Diego Chargers in the third round of the 1988 NFL draft, the 11th wide receiver to be drafted (and the second wide receiver selected by the Chargers behind first-round selection Anthony Miller of Tennessee.
 Early was the Hawkeyes' highest draft pick in 1988.

 Early played three seasons with the Chargers, totaling 55 receptions, 739 yards and 5 touchdowns during that span.
 More than half of those figures came in his rookie season (29–375–4), as he missed 10 games in 1989, and started just three games in 1990.

 New Orleans Saints (1991–1995)

 Prior to the 1991 season, Early joined the New Orleans Saints, where he would remain for the next five seasons.
 He would reach the postseason for first time in 1991 and again in 1992.
 In a 1992 NFC Wild Card Game loss to the Philadelphia Eagles, Early caught a team-best seven passes for 93 yards and his only postseason touchdown, a 7-yard pass from Bobby Hebert.

-Progressively, his playing time and opportunities as a pass receiver increased each season, peaking in 1995, when Early recorded career bests of 135 targets, 1,087 receiving yards and 8 touchdowns.
+His playing time and receptions increased annually during this period, peaking in 1995, when Early recorded career bests of 135 targets, 1,087 receiving yards and 8 touchdowns.
 In 1994, he caught a career-best 82 passes.

 Buffalo Bills (1996–1998)

 Early signed with the Buffalo Bills in 1996, reaching the playoffs in 1996 and 1998 (however, Early was not active for the 1998 playoffs).

-1996 proved to be Early's most productive season in Buffalo.
-His 63-yard touchdown reception in the fourth quarter of the Bills' Week 2 game provided the game-winning points in a 17–10 home win over the Super Bowl-bound New England Patriots.
+Early's most productive season in Buffalo was 1996.
+In Week 2, Early caught a 63-yard touchdown pass in a 17–10 win over the New England Patriots.
 He also recorded a career-long 95-yard touchdown reception in the second quarter of a Week 14 loss at Indianapolis.

 In the Bills' 1996-97 AFC Wild Card playoff loss to the Jacksonville Jaguars, Early recorded postseason bests in receptions (9) and receiving yards (122).
-The upstart Jaguars -- only in their second season -- upset Buffalo at Rich Stadium 30–27.
+The Jacksonville Jaguars, in their second season of play, defeated Buffalo 30–27 at Rich Stadium.
 It would be his last NFL postseason appearance.

 New York Jets (1999)

-Early retired after a stint with the New York Jets in 1999.
+Early retired after playing for the New York Jets in 1999.
 Despite playing in all 16 games, he recorded just three starts, collecting just six receptions for 83 yards.